 Temperatures are dipping in Chicago, with evenings already falling below freezing temperatures.
 Colder weather is still to come, making this a great time to prepare your car for winter.
 Making sure that your car is ready to withstand frigid temperatures and icy roads goes a long way towards helping you avoid traffic accidents.
-To help you and your passengers stay safe, Lerner and Rowe presents a guide on how to prepare your car for winter in Chicago.
+To help you and your passengers stay safe, Lerner and Rowe Injury Attorneys presents a guide on how to prepare your car for winter in Chicago.

-Prepare Your Car For Winter in Chicago Checklist
+Prepare Your Car for Winter in Chicago Checklist

 There are many simple things that you can do that will greatly reduce your chances of getting into a winter car accident.
 In addition to following this checklist, Lerner and Rowe highly recommends following our Chicago winter driving safety tips.
 Now onto the checklist!